 GSM-R is the communications system used as the train radio and for emergency situations.

-Terminals with a foreign SIM-card are expected to perform in a like manner as with a JBV Nett SIM-card.
-The services available to terminals using a foreign SIM-card should be the same as with using a JBV Nett SIM-card.
+Terminals with a foreign SIM card are expected to perform in the same manner as with a Bane NOR Nett SIM card.
+The services available to terminals using a foreign SIM card should be the same as with using a Bane NOR Nett SIM card.